Shkvaldev/BDInstaller/README.md

 ## Targets
 ### [*] Main target
-- **Making it easier to setup Brutal DOOM**
+- **Making it easier to setup Brutal DOOM on linux**

 ## How to deal with?
-> There is only Arch Linux support for now!
+> There is only Arch and Debian based linux support for now!

 ### Setup:
 1. Clone the repository: